-The PwC Global Independence Policy, which is based on the IESBA Code, including International Independence Standards, contains minimum standards with which PwC member firms have agreed to comply, including processes that are to be followed to maintain independence from clients, when necessary.
+The PwC Global Independence Policy, which is based on the Code, including International Independence Standards, contains minimum standards with which PwC member firms have agreed to comply, including processes that are to be followed to maintain independence from clients, when necessary.

-PwC Canada has a designated partner (known as the Partner Responsible for Independence or PRI) with appropriate seniority and standing, who is responsible for implementation of the PwC Global Independence Policy, including managing the related independence processes and providing support to the business.
+PwC Canada has a designated partner (known as the Partner Responsible for Independence or PRI) with appropriate seniority and standing, who is responsible for implementation of the PwC Global Independence Policy including managing the related independence processes and providing support to the business.
 The partner is supported by a team of independence specialists.
-The PRI reports directly to the Chief Risk and Resilience Officer, a member of the firm's leadership team.
+The PRI reports directly to the Chief Assurance Risk, Quality and Regulatory Officer, a member of the firm's extended leadership team.